 This is why…

-We wanted to just take a moment and discuss exactly what Hypothyroidism is as well as highlight some of the most common symptoms and complications that can arise due to this condition so that we can have a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your application.
+We wanted to take a moment and discuss what Hypothyroidism is as well as highlight some of the most common symptoms and complications that can arise due to this condition so that we can have a better understanding of what a life insurance underwriter will be looking for when making their decision about your application.

 Serious complications may include: